wp-plugins/wp-super-simple-speed/readme.txt

 = What if i need my autosave enabled? =

 Simply open the inc-functions.php file and delete/uncomment line 78 - 82

+= I updated your plugin and my site broke.
+What to do? =

+If updating WP Super Simple Speed from an older version causes any issues with your site, then please head over to your admin dashboard > settings > permalinks and re-save your current permalink structure.
+This should resolve the 500 error.
+Hereafter, please contact our support immediately so we can resolve.

 == Donations ==